 For more information and to book, contact us at [email protected]

 Uber may be all over the world, but where else can you say that you took an UberBOAT?
 The ride-sharing app took to the waves in Dalmatian in the summer of 2017, and its seasonal presence continues to grow.
 There are two main options – point to point transfers and hiring a boat for a more relaxed tour.
-Learn all about UberBOAT and how it works.
+We’ll just have to wait and see what the service will offer in 2021, but until then – learn all about UberBOAT and how it works.

 Total Croatia transfers can be arranged by contacting us on [email protected]